jules2689/trudeau/trudeau/2020-04-21/post_news.md

 and every single day we relook at those projections, they will change depending on the actual cases reported.
 So as I said several days ago, the 24 hours following that, those projections will already have changed.
 So I think that is some of the difficulty if you're trying to communicate where we're at.
-It is in a similar range of the severity. and it is a reflection of the population that is most impacted right now in many areas of the country and those are the seniors and those WHO are in long-term care homes.
+It is in a similar range of the severity. and it is a reflection of the population that is most impacted right now in many areas of the country and those are the seniors and those who are in long-term care homes.
 So absolutely this is a reflection I think of the actualepidemiology  this illness in Canada.
 So I think every jurisdiction must do the utmost to enhance infection prevention control in all of those settings, so that'sabsolutely critical.
 I think any model is going to tell you that -- what we're doing right now is going to change the trajectory.
 Those models are very sensitive to what we do today in terms of projecting into the short or further down the road.
-So, you know, I think everythingmust  done to change the course. and it is up to everyone WHO is responding to help do that.
+So, you know, I think everythingmust  done to change the course. and it is up to everyone who is responding to help do that.